Our tips for great summer adventures and holidays for 2024

 29. MILANO, ITALIA FOR THE FASHIONISTA, ARTISTA AND CULINISTA.

 According to the 2024 Allianz Partners Vacation Confidence Index, Americans are set to spend upwards of $221 billion on summer vacations.
 Although the Paris Olympics has pushed Italy out of this year’s Top 10 International Destinations, that doesn’t mean our favorite city of Milan has anything less to offer.
 Even if you only have a few days, your Milan itinerary should include couture fashion design, fresh pasta and Leonardo’s “The Last Supper.”
 Top it off by celebrating your finds with that Milanese ritual, the aperitivo.
-Yes, it’s true – even children are welcome to snuggle up to the bar at the city’s famous Camperino aperitivo bar, where light appetizers and beverages are served to stimulate the appetite.
+Yes, it’s true – even children are welcome to snuggle up to the bar at the city’s famous Camparino aperitivo bar, where light appetizers and beverages are served to stimulate the appetite.

-The reserve-ahead Camperino lounge is on the second floor of the colonnaded Galleria Vittorio Emanuele II.
+The reserve-ahead Camparino lounge is on the second floor of the colonnaded Galleria Vittorio Emanuele II.
 This must-see, glass-domed arcade was constructed between 1865-77 to making shopping easy for the city’s elite.
 It still does!
 Start here for a taste of designers Prada, Gucci, Fendi, Zegna, Etro and more gems from the Milan’s runway mafia.
 Then explore the area around the Duomo, the city’s central cathedral and Europe’s largest Gothic church.
 Bet the kids will be impressed with the enormous video billboards covering the facades under restoration.
 When they’re ready to run around, walk over to Castello Sforzesco, the private estate of the Sforza family, one of the city’s Renaissance rulers.
 In addition to several small museums and the famous La Pieta Rondanini, Michelangelo’s last sculpture, there are gardens and grounds to run around.
 Last minute planners can arrange entry tickets to “The Last Supper” with Tourist Italy by joining their excellent guided tours.

 Most Milan attractions are compact enough to explore on foot or on the efficient electric trolley system.
 One neighborhood we love is Navigli, where you can still see the original grand canal.
 The Hotel Maison Borella is right on its banks.
 Since rates drop in the heat of mid-summer, when Italians vacation, you can book a non-refundable Maison Privee with breakfast for four at just 226 euros/N.lace with n